tyamz/compuflex/Point of Sale (PoS)/README.md

 > You can open the settings window by right-clicking the top bar on any version of this application.
 Here you will see a variety of options.

 #### a.)
 Pop-up Pay Window
 > Some PoS systems behave differently than others, some have a pop-up window, whereas some might show the whole process in one single window.
-You can toggle this option in every version using the radio button(s) provided in the Settings window (*Refer back to 1a.) `Opening the Settings Window`*). ***[NOTE: FOR JAVA SWING USER(S): There are no radio buttons, just a simple toggle button, this will be changed in the next released version for uniformity.]***
+You can toggle this option in every version using the radio button(s) provided in the Settings window ([*Refer back to 1a.)
+"Opening the Settings Window"*](#i-opening-the-settings-window)). ***[NOTE: FOR JAVA SWING USER(S): There are no radio buttons, just a simple toggle button, this will be changed in the next released version for uniformity.]***

 *To manually change this setting: (ONLY IN JAVAFX AND JAVA SWING VERSIONS)*
  1. ) Close the program.